 Some of the world’s main coconut producers are Indonesia, the Philippines, India, Brazil, Vietnam and Sri Lanka.

-During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil, which was an unforgettable experience.
-You can read about it in this article with pictures of the whole process.
+During my visit to Bali last year, I learnt about the production of cold-pressed virgin coconut oil, which was a very interesting experience.
+You can read about it in this article with pictures of all the steps.

 Surprisingly, coconut oil doesn’t always look like oil; it is very adaptive to temperatures with a melting point of 24° C / 76° F. When the temperatures rise, the oil becomes liquid and transparent (or yellow if it’s refined).
 When the temperatures go down, the oil’s liquid consistency transforms from soft and creamy into solid and hard.
 You will notice this with seasonal changes – don’t worry, your oil isn’t going bad, this is normal.

-Since temperature has no effect on the quality or shelf life of coconut oil as it can easily go between solid-liquid and vice versa, it is not necessary to refrigerate your coconut oil.
+External temperatures from climate or season changes don’t affect the quality or shelf life of coconut oil.
+It can easily go between solid-liquid and vice versa and it is not necessary to refrigerate your coconut oil.

-You can store the oil in your kitchen cabinet if you want it liquid / soft, depending on the climate and in the fridge if you want it to be solid.
+You can store it in your kitchen cabinet if you want it liquid / soft, depending on the climate or in the refrigerator if you want it solid.
 (Or as I do – one in each, so you always have at hand what you need for a specific use!)